EricZinda/Perplexity/docs/towrite/4-nonlogicalquerydesign.md

 - "Do you have the steak?" -> refers to having an inscope concept of "the steak"
 - "Do you have the table?" -> There is no in-scope concept of a table
 - "which steaks do you (restaurant) have?" -> which in-scope concepts of steaks are there?
+    - This is the only one that requires concepts

 Interpretation 3: implied requests
 Analysis:
+    If the user says "Do you have that one menu that is dirty?", they might be asking for all kinds of different reasons.
+Not necessarily an implied request.
+    If they instead say "Do you have a menu?", it is probably an implied request.
         Any "computer have x?" pattern is really an implied request for that thing or sometimes a request for a description of that thing
-    In all of these, "you" means the restaurant, and they are all implied requests of some kind By the time we get to "have_v" we need to know if the user actually asked for a specific table or "a table" which can't be determined by just looking at the atom
+    Note: In both of these, "you" means the restaurant By the time we get to "have_v" we need to know if the user actually asked for a specific menu or "a menu" which can't be determined by just looking at the instance atom

-        Is this really true?
-        I think really we just need to know if there is an inscope concept that is being referred to or not
+- "What do you have?" --> This is simply a Pragmatics example
+- "What specials do you have?" --> want the list of concepts, not instances

-"Do you have steaks?" --> implied request if something is on the menu
+- "Do you have steaks?" --> implied request if something is on the menu.
+- "Do you have that one steak that was undercooked?" --> Probably just a yes/no request for a further conversation
+- "Do you have a place we could sit?" --> implied request

+Theory:
+- Best theory: Could be when the referring expression obviously refers to a class? and not an instance?
+  - One way to check if something is a class is to see how many instances it returns, which we can only check if we are dealing with concepts
+- Implied request should always happen when there is an inscope concept?

 Design:
     If this is a "computer have x?" pattern: